Pessimistress/Monograph/README.md

 ### About Monograph

-Monograph is a quick-n-dirty prototyping tool for designers by Microsoft.
+Monograph is a quick-n-dirty prototyping tool for designers at Microsoft.

 This is the runtime library for Monograph.
 If you are not a developer, check out [Monograph for Adobe Illustrator](https://github.com/Pessimistress/Monograph.Illustrator) instead.